vboctor/Office-365-SDK-for-Android/README.md

 Subscribe to SharePoint online from [here](http://msdn.microsoft.com/en-us/library/fp179924(v=office.15).aspx) or use an existing SharePoint Online site.

-Please edit the /file-discovery-app/src/com/microsoft/office365/file-discovery-app/Constants.java file and provide the values for the constants below.Please refer to [this](http://msdn.microsoft.com/en-us/library/dn605895(v=office.15).aspx) to understand how to obtain the values below and set the right permissions for the app so that it can read files from sharepoint.
+Please edit the sample-file-discovery\src\com\microsoft\filediscovery\Constants.java file and provide the values for the constants below.Please refer to [this](http://msdn.microsoft.com/en-us/library/dn605895(v=office.15).aspx) to understand how to obtain the values below and set the right permissions for the app so that it can read files from sharepoint.

     public static final String CLIENT_ID = "your-client-id";
     public static final String REDIRECT_URL = "http://your-redirect-url.com";

-Click on the OneDrive link on your SharePoint site to instantiate it and run the application.
-You will be asked to login with your SP account.
-Once logged in, the app will retrieve the lists of files from your OneDrive account.

 A breakdown of the code is below.

 Step 1: The app gets authorized by the user by calling the Authorization URL and passing its hardcoded scope.

-Step 2: The app gets a token for Discovery by calling the Token URL and passing the code from OfficeClient.
+Step 2: The app gets a token for Discovery by calling the Token URL and passing the code from OfficeClient in the file sample-file-discovery\src\com\microsoft\filediscovery\datasource\ListItemsDataSource.java

     officeClient = mApplication.getOfficeClient(DiscoveryFragment.this.getActivity(), Constants.DISCOVERY_RESOURCE_ID).get();